 There are approximately 61,000 people traveling by airplanes over the U.S. at any given time; this figure represents the number of passengers in the air at any given moment on commercial flights.

-In 2023, there were no fatal commercial jet crashes, and only one fatal accident in IATA member airlines.
-The total number of accidents involving U.S. registered civilian aircraft decreased to 1,216;
+In 2023, there were no fatal commercial jet crashes and only one fatal accident involving an IATA member airline, marking one of the safest years in aviation history.
+However, in 2024, the number of fatal

 Runway excursions are a frequent type of accident, they are typically not fatal; there were 16, 25 and 13 runway excursion accidents involving airliners in 2022, 2020 and 2010 respectively.
 Runway excursions continue to be a